Timeline for the day of the September 11 attacks: 8:00 a.m.

+Coverage of the incident began on the rest of the ABC network a minute later.

 8:51: Matt Lauer, co-host of NBC News' Today, interrupts an interview with author Richard Hack and says to the audience, "We wanna go live right now, and show you a picture of the World Trade Center, where I understand...
 Do we have it?"
 However, NBC did not immediately have the picture ready and went to a regularly scheduled commercial break.
 They return with a shot of the burning tower.

+8:51: GloboNews anchor Leila Sterenberg makes the first Brazilian television report of the first plane crash.

 8:51: A flight controller at the FAA's New York Center notices that Flight 175 had changed its transponder code twice four minutes earlier; he tries to contact the flight.
-Another flight in the area, Delta Airlines flight 1489, reports the sight of smoke coming from lower Manhattan to New York Center.
+Another flight in the area, Delta Air Lines Flight 1489, reports the sight of smoke coming from lower Manhattan to New York Center.
 This is the first word any pilots in flight receive of the incident.

 8:51: New York City's Amateur Radio Emergency Service net is activated, with ham operators in the area assisting with emergency communications.

 8:51:34: WINS-AM interrupts its 8:51 traffic report and anchor James Faherty relays word of the crash of Flight 11 to the listening audience, with the station having been notified by one of its employees who lives near the site.

 8:52: Lee Hanson receives a phone call from his son, Peter, a passenger on United 175, who says: "I think they've taken over the cockpit—an attendant has been stabbed—and someone else up front may have been killed.
 The plane is making strange moves.
 Call United Airlines—tell them it's Flight 175, Boston to LA."
 Also on board Flight 175, a flight attendant calls a United Airlines office in Chicago, reporting that the flight had been hijacked, both pilots had been killed, a flight attendant had been stabbed, and the hijackers were probably flying the plane.

 8:52: The F-15s at Otis Air National Guard Base are airborne.
 Still lacking an intercept vector to Flight 11 (and not aware that it has already crashed), they are sent to military controlled airspace off Long Island and ordered to remain in a holding pattern until between 9:09 and 9:13.

 8:52: Anchor Chris Jansing makes the first announcement on MSNBC of a plane crash into the World Trade Center.

 8:52: CBS interrupts The Early Show to report the news of the attack.
 Bryant Gumbel makes the announcement that a plane has crashed into the World Trade Center.

 8:52: CBC Newsworld anchor Mark Kelley makes the first Canadian television report of the first plane crash.

 8:52: Sky News presenter Kay Burley breaks the news of the first plane crash to the UK.